scanossmining/on-premise/README.md

 This document aims to guide users through the process of installing SCANOSS for on-premise environments.

-This repository contains all necessary scripts for installing the SCANOSS Knowledge Base (SCANOSS KB), SCANOSS applications (engine, ldb, api and scanoss-encoder) and dependencies.
+This repository contains all necessary scripts for installing the SCANOSS Knowledge Base (SCANOSS KB), SCANOSS applications (engine, ldb, api and scanoss-encoder), dependencies and verifying a correct installation of every component.

 # Hardware requisites